AltanDH/3005FP/Health and Fitness Club Management System/README.txt

 - Users log into their accounts using their email and password
 - All Rooms exist within the same building (and thus have unique identifiers)
 - Each Admin Staff member only makes 1 report per equipment, otherwise it gets overwritten
+- Trainers can only look up members they are training

 -- Summary --
 This is a health and fitness management system with a relational database (postgreSQL) to manage the daily activities of a modern fitness center with persistent storage in Java.
 It offers individual and group training classes, with appropriate scheduling, capacity management, and trainer coordination.
 There are 3 different types of users: Members, trainers, and administrative staff, each with specialized access priviledges and functional responsibilities.